| Rural Victim Assistance

 Overcoming Lack of Internal Resources

 Following are resources and timesaving tips that some jurisdictions have used to mitigate the problems caused by a dearth of resources.
-Although many differences exist between rural and urban jurisdictions, looking to strategies that urban offices have incorporated successfully may help rural offices identify solutions that that they can tailor to the size and needs of their jurisdictions.
+Although many differences exist between rural and urban jurisdictions, looking to strategies that urban offices have incorporated successfully may help rural offices identify solutions that they can tailor to the size and needs of their jurisdictions.

 Volunteers and Interns